-Syncope refers to fainting or circulatory collapse that occurs suddenly without warning and leads to a temporary loss of consciousness in animals.
-The dog collapses suddenly and shows no signs of life.
-After a short time, it regains consciousness and behaves as it did before the syncope.
+Syncope refers to a fainting spell or circulatory collapse that occurs suddenly without warning and results in a temporary loss of consciousness.
+Your dog suddenly collapses and shows no signs of response.
+After a short time, he regains consciousness and behaves as he did before the syncope.

 Scintigraphy uses substances labeled with weak radioactive isotopes to visualize pathological changes in the body.
 The image produced is called a scintigram.